MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 The **Render** method in `AppMain.cpp` takes the <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicframe" target="_blank">HolographicFrame</a> and renders the current frame to each holographic camera, according to the current app and spatial positioning state.

+## Notes

+The Windows Mixed Reality app template now enables SPECTRE mitigation by default.
+Make sure to install the SPECTRE-mitigated version of the VC++ runtime libraries prior to compiling with a release configuration.
+To install the SPECTRE-mitigated C++ libraries, launch the Visual Studio Installer and select **Modify**.
+Navigate to **Individual components** and search for "SPECTRE".
+Select the boxes corresponding to the target platforms and VC++ version that your project uses, and click **Modify** to begin the install.

 ## See also
 * [Getting a HolographicSpace](getting-a-holographicspace.md)
 * <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicspaceh" target="_blank">HolographicSpace</a>